Best IWB Holsters of 2023

 IWB rigs typically require a little fine-tuning from the end-user.
 I won’t say this is a complete necessity, but it’s worth considering, especially for AIWB carry.
 Being able to adjust height, cant, and swap to different clip styles can be quite valuable for access, comfort, and concealment.
 I made my Phlster Floodlight fit me perfectly because it offers so many different adjustment options.

 When it comes to holster selection, there are only two materials that matter, leather and the various polymer types.
-Even leather can be tricky.
+Even leather can be tricky, and a nylon holster is advisable only in very specific (and limited) circumstances.
 You need well-done and well-made leather holsters that provide proper fit to your firearm.
-Polymer doesn’t escape the crappy holster clause either.
+A Kydex holster doesn’t escape the crappy rig clause either.

 Completely avoid soft nylon and neoprene.
 Soft holsters just suck.
 Avoid them at all costs.
 These holsters are unsafe for serious use, and there is a reason they only cost 15 dollars on Amazon.
 Holsters like these are unsafe and suck for concealed carry.
 They also suck for access and durability.